Gogo Inflight Internet: Connectivity

 The Gogo service is compatible with any device that has Wi-Fi capability.
-User connect to the gogoinflight network and registers in the same way they would on the ground.
+Users connect to the gogoinflight network and register in the same way they would on the ground.
 The network becomes accessible as soon as electronic devices are approved for use after take-off.
 The service includes account management and allows purchasing service before the flight using the product web site.
 VoIP applications are prohibited by the terms of service.

-Connection onboard can be similar (under optimal conditions) to the experience at Wi-Fi hotspots, such as coffee shops and hotels in some, but not all cases.
-Users have previously reported connectivity issues when streaming video, such as YouTube.
+The connection onboard can be similar (under optimal conditions) to the experience with Wi-Fi hotspots, such as coffee shops and hotels.
+Users have previously reported connectivity issues when streaming video.

 Participating airlines

 As of 2019, Gogo was found on Aeroméxico, Aer Lingus, Air Canada, Alaska Airlines, American Airlines, British Airways, Cathay Pacific Airways, Delta Air Lines, GOL, Hainan Airlines, Iberia, Japan Airlines, JTA, United Airlines, Vietnam Airlines, Virgin Atlantic and Virgin Australia.
 In-flight entertainment partners include American Airlines, Alaska Airlines, Air Canada, Aeromexico, Delta Air Lines, Japan Airlines, JTA, GOL, Hainan Airlines, United Airlines and Scoot.
 When they were in business it was used by AirTran Airways, US Airways, and Virgin America.

 Historically, Gogo service began on American Airlines in July 2008.
 The first routes served were JFK to San Francisco, JFK to LAX, and JFK to Miami.
 As of 2010, they are expanding to include Gogo service on the full American Airlines domestic fleet.

 On August 5, 2008, Delta Air Lines announced it would install Gogo on all its domestic aircraft, which has since been completed.
 A 2009 merger with Northwest Airlines added to the fleet.
 By early April 2010, 437 of 540 aircraft in the combined domestic fleet offered Wi-Fi, with remaining installations expected by summer 2010.

 Virgin America became the first airline with fleetwide in-flight Internet access, in March 2009.

 On July 14, 2009, AirTran Airways completed installation of Gogo on 136 of its aircraft.
 AirTran Airways merged with Southwest Airlines in 2010.
 AirTran's Boeing 737s have been converted to Southwest's Row 44 in-flight Wi-Fi, and their Boeing 717s have been leased to Delta Air Lines and use Delta's Gogo service.

 October 2, 2009 saw the launch of Gogo on United Airlines' p.s.
 Flight 23 from New York to Los Angeles.
 The company installed Gogo on the entire United p.s. fleet before November 6, 2009.

 On November 20, 2009, Gogo announced that Air Canada began trials of the Gogo system on select Toronto-Los Angeles and Montreal-Los Angeles flights which occur in large part over the continental US.